Convergence Rate of Multiple-try Metropolis Independent sampler: Detailed Proofs

+\begin{proof}[Proof of Theorem~\ref{spectrum thm}] Before proving the theorem, we first define the following additional notations and concepts.
+Let $A(\cdot,\cdot)$ denote the Markov transition kernel implied by our algorithm.
+The operator $K$ associated with the resulting Markov chain is defined as follows: for any measurable function $f$ defined on $\mathcal{X}$, operator $K$ maps $f$ to another function defined on $\cal X$:

-We will require the function $f\in L^2(\pi)$, so $Kf\in L^2(\pi)$ as well.
-Henceforth, $K$ defines a linear bounded operator on the Hilbert space $L^2(\pi)$ with operator norm $1$.
-Besides, the constant function $1$ is automatically an eigenfunction of eigenvalue $1$, and we actually want to find the spetral gap, so we should then focus on the restriction $K_0$ on the orthogonal complement
+We require that function $f\in L^2(\pi)$.
+It is easy to see that $Kf\in L^2(\pi)$ as well, meaning that $K$ defines a linear bounded operator on the Hilbert space $L^2(\pi)$ with operator norm $1$.
+For any set $S\subset\mathcal{X}$, we shall also denote $\chi_S:\mathcal{X}\rightarrow\{0,1\}$ as the indicator function which equals $1$ if and only if on $S$.
+Intuitively, $K$ is just a conditional expectation operator.
+Note that the constant function $1$ is automatically an eigenfunction of eigenvalue $1$.
+We are interested in finding the spectral gap, i.e., the difference between 1 and the second largest eigenvalue.
+We thus focus on the restricted operator $K_0$ defined on the orthogonal complement of the constant function: